ip413/presidential-election-poland-2020-research/index.md

 ![](charts/karty_niewykorzystane/wynik_witkowski_as_function_karty_niewykorzystane.png)
 ![](charts/karty_niewykorzystane/wynik_zoltek_as_function_karty_niewykorzystane.png)

+In order to set the same maximum for both axis, not all data points were placed on chart.

 ### Discussion
 Why Duda's and Kosiniak's chart is significantly different than Trzaskowski's and all other candidates?
 I don't know.